Intrinsic alignment of disks and ellipticals across hydrodynamical simulations

-\begin{enumerate} \item The distributions of the $r-i$, $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ properties of galaxies show variation in shape and redshift evolution across TNG300, EAGLE and Horizon-AGN.
-For $r-i$, the bimodality of the distribution in TNG300, or unimodality in TNG300 and Horizon-AGN is the largest discrepancy.
-For $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ it is the opposing redshift evolution between EAGLE and the other two simulations (Fig. \ref{fig:comp sim distr}-\ref{fig:Horizon-AGN distr z}). \item The stellar mass distributions of the elliptical samples are fairly consistent across simulations, but vary between morphological selections: where selecting by $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ include many low-mass galaxies ($M_\star\lesssim10^{10}\mathrm{M}_\odot/h$) and $r-i$ and selecting by $\mathrm{BTR}$ includes mainly higher mass galaxies.
+\begin{enumerate} \itemsep0em \item The distributions of the $r-i$, $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ properties of galaxies show variation in shape and redshift evolution across TNG300, EAGLE and Horizon-AGN.
+For $r-i$, the bimodality of the distribution in TNG300, or unimodality in EAGLE and Horizon-AGN is the largest discrepancy.
+For $|v/\sigma|$ and $\kappa_{\mathrm{rot}}$ it is the opposing redshift evolution between EAGLE and the other two simulations (Fig. \ref{fig:comp sim distr}-\ref{fig:Horizon-AGN distr z}). \item The stellar mass distributions of the elliptical samples are fairly consistent across simulations, but vary between morphological selections: where selecting by $|v/\sigma|$ or $\kappa_{\mathrm{rot}}$ include many low-mass galaxies ($M_\star\lesssim10^{10}\mathrm{M}_\odot/h$) and selecting by $r-i$ or $\mathrm{BTR}$ includes mainly higher mass galaxies.
 (Fig. \ref{fig:Mass distr}) \item There is consistency between the simulations in the main features of the disks and ellipticals around all resolved galaxies correlations at $z=0$ for simple shapes (Fig. \ref{fig:AB s0}). \begin{enumerate} \item All elliptical signals are positive; disks are positive or consistent with null. \item All ellipticals around galaxies signals have a higher amplitude than the disks around galaxies signals. \item The range of amplitudes of the correlations is similar between simulations and morphological definitions within one simulation. \end{enumerate} \item Differing morphological definitions creates distinct ellipticals around galaxies correlations in TNG300 and Horizon-AGN, where the relative amplitudes are not in the same order between the simulations.
 (Fig. \ref{fig:AB s0}) \item Within TNG300, the disks and ellipticals around galaxies correlations are robust across redshift and shape definition, where the amplitude of the reduced shapes is lower than those of simple shapes (Fig. \ref{fig:AB TNG300}). \item The IA correlation signal scale dependence for disks around ellipticals diverges for different simulations, although for simple shapes, all signals are positive (TNG300 and EAGLE) or consistent with zero (Horizon-AGN).